elegion/ios-Flamingo/README.md

 ### Offline cache error processing

-If you need to use offline mode cache for custom errors, you can subclass `NetworkDefaultClient` and override `shouldUseCachedResponseDataIfError` method.
+If you need to use offline mode cache in case of custom errors, you can subclass `NetworkDefaultClient` and override `shouldUseCachedResponseDataIfError` method.

 ## Requirements